 The contrast is not subtle.
 It is the difference between a theology that makes you the hero and a theology that unmakes you so God can be the Savior.
 And the elect will eventually see it — because the Holy Spirit will not let them rest in a lie about their own power.

-Roll over.
-Let the breath you have been holding go out.
 The chain that runs from foreknowledge to glorification has every one of its links named after you, and not one of them is in your hands.
 Your hands are free.
 They have always been free.
-You can put them under the pillow now and sleep.

-Morning is coming.
 The sun does not rise because you decided to wake up.
-The sun rises because Someone larger than the night appointed that it would.
+It rises because Someone larger than the night appointed that it would.
 So does your salvation.
-So does the love that is going to meet you on the other side of this hour.
+So does the love that will meet you on the other side of every hour like this one.
 They were held all along — and so are you.